cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu.md

 {% capture async-gif %}
 ![]({{ "/assets/images/async.gif" | absolute_url }}){: .align-center}

 <i>Asynchronous shader compilation in an older, slower Cemu version.
-More recent builds can do this in under 1/10th of a second depending on the CPU.</i>
+More recent builds can do this in under 1/10th of a second, depending on the CPU.</i>

 {% endcapture %}